 Philippine Daily Inquirer

-MANILA, Philippines—SM Investments Corp. launched on Wednesday an offering of P10 billion worth of retail bonds, proceeds from which are meant for the expansion of the office and hotel property businesses.
+SM Investments Corp. launched Wednesday an offering of P10 billion worth of retail bonds to fund the firm’s expansion of office and hotel property businesses.

-The fixed-rate bonds are being issued in two tranches: Series C has a maturity of seven years and a coupon rate of 6 percent while Series D will mature in 10 years and carries a coupon rate of 6.9442 percent.
+The fixed-rate bonds are being issued in two tranches: series-C with a maturity of seven years and a coupon rate of 6 percent and series-D with a maturity of 10 years and a coupon rate of 6.9442 percent.

 The bonds will be issued in scripless form in minimum denominations of P20,000 each and in multiples of P10,000 thereafter.

 The SMIC bonds carry a triple-A rating from Philippine Ratings Services Corp.